 Beyond commitment is our friend faith.

-After months of continuing the practice of meditation, I started to notice a shift, I started to see my life working in ways it hadn’t work before.
+After months of practicing meditation, I noticed a shift; I saw my life working in ways it hadn’t worked before.

-I started to notice how I was beginning to respond more effectively to those around me.
+I noticed how I was responding more effectively to those around me.

-And finally, I was starting to see that the path of living in my own truth was becoming easier and easier.
+And finally, I saw that living in my truth was becoming easier and easier.

-You see meditation started become less and less of a practice and more and more of a friend.
+Meditation started becoming less and less of a practice and more and more of a friend.

 Meditation offered clarity when I had to make big decisions, like moving to my current home in Chicago.

-Meditation has helped me respond with love, when others pain, fear, and envy clouded my own heart with bitterness and sadness.
+It helped me respond with love when others’ pain, fear, and envy clouded my heart with bitterness and sadness.

 For me, that rehearsal is sitting with good text, those books, articles, and passages that speak to truth.

-When I meditate, and I am sitting in a place of peace (for however short or long it last) I know I have hit truth—because truth is where perfect peace resides.
+When I meditate and sit in a place of peace (for however short or long it last), I know I have hit the truth—because the truth is where perfect peace lives.

-Rather, my hope is whether it is with a good book, or with a mat in a yoga studio, take time and find a meditation practice that works for you.
+Rather, my hope is to take time and find a meditation practice that works for you.

-Allow meditation to become a part of your routine, transforming from being simply a daily practice, to the space where you commune with your best friend.
+Allow meditation to become a part of your routine, transforming from daily practice to the space where you commune with your best friend.